 Scotgold Resources is also dedicated to ensuring Cononish remains a Scottish affair and that the local community can take pride in the country's first commercial gold mine.

 Gold jewellery that bears the Sheila Fleet Scottish Gold Mark is guaranteed by the Edinburgh Assay Office as being made from 100% pure Scottish Gold.

-100% of the gold used in jewellery that bears the Shelia Fleet Scottish Gold Mark comes from Scotgold's Cononish mine.
+In any jewellery that bears the Sheila Fleet Scottish Gold Mark, 100% of the gold used comes from Scotgold's Cononish mine.
 No other sources of gold are used in these items.
 However, pure gold is too soft to use in jewellery by itself.
 Gold must be alloyed with other metals such as silver, rhodium or copper to make it strong enough to retain its shape and hold gemstones in place.
-Baird & Co are a highly reputable refiner and have been alloying gold for generations.
+Betts Metals is a 9th generation family business and a highly reputable refiner.
+They have been alloying gold since 1985 but their metal dealing business dates back to 1760.
 The Edinburgh Assay Office's primary purpose is to independently test each jewellery item to be sold as gold to make sure it contains the correct amount of pure gold to be marked as 22ct, 18ct or 9ct.
 The Assay Office then stamps the piece of jewellery with the appropriate hallmark.
 Sheila Fleet is offering customers 18ct Scottish Gold.

 All of the gold content in jewellery marked with the Sheila Fleet Scottish Gold Mark is certified by the Edinburgh Assay Office as being from Scotgold Resources Cononish mine in the West of Scotland.